cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

 })
 ```

-You **cannot** currently preserve localStorage across tests and can read more [here](https://github.com/cypress-io/cypress/issues/461#issuecomment-325402086).
+You **cannot** currently preserve localStorage across tests and can read more in [this issue](https://github.com/cypress-io/cypress/issues/461#issuecomment-325402086).

 ## <Icon name="angle-right"></Icon> Some of my elements animate in; how do I work around that?